EstelleXIA/ProgHCC/README.md

 - Rad-D: A deep learning model that used both CNN and RNN to extract spatial-temporal information.
 - RadCLN-D: A multi-modal model that combines the risk score from CLN and Rad-D then fed into the Cox model to get the risk score.

 Run `python predict.py` with arguments.
+The pretrained checkpoints can be downloaded from the release.

 |  command  | description |
 | ---------------------- | ------------- |